Ray Agnew

-Ray Mitchell Agnew Jr. (born December 9, 1967) is an American football executive and former player who is the assistant general manager for the Detroit Lions of the National Football League (NFL).
+Ray Mitchell Agnew Jr. (born December 9, 1967) is an American professional football executive and former player who is the assistant general manager for the Detroit Lions of the National Football League (NFL).
 He served as the director of pro personnel with the Los Angeles Rams from 2017 to 2020.

-Agnew played college football as a defensive tackle at NC State and was drafted 10th overall by the New England Patriots in 1990 NFL Draft.
+Agnew played college football as a defensive tackle for the NC State Wolfpack and was selected 10th overall by the New England Patriots in 1990 NFL draft.
 He played 11 seasons in the NFL for the Patriots, New York Giants, and St. Louis Rams.

-Youth and college football
+Early life and college

 Agnew was born in Winston-Salem, North Carolina where he attended and played football for Carver High School.
 During his senior year, he was voted the defensive most valuable player after recording 70 tackles and 10 sacks in only seven games.
 Agnew then played college football and majored in history at North Carolina State University.

 NFL career

-He was drafted by the New England Patriots with the 10th pick of the 1st round of the 1990 NFL Draft.
+He was drafted by the New England Patriots with the tenth pick of the first round of the 1990 NFL draft.
 Agnew played for the Patriots for five years before going to the New York Giants.
 After spending three years with the Giants he went to the St. Louis Rams where he played for three years.
 Agnew retired after the 2000 season.